eclipse005/VideoLingoLite/README.md

 For detailed installation, API configuration, and batch mode instructions, please refer to the documentation: [English](/docs/pages/docs/start.en-US.md) | [中文](/docs/pages/docs/start.zh-CN.md)

+## Differences from Full Version

+VideoLingoLite is a streamlined version of the original VideoLingo project with the following changes:
+- Removed video subtitle burning functionality
+- Removed GPU-accelerated video processing
+- Simplified dependencies for faster installation
+- Removed some advanced TTS features to focus on core translation functionality

 ## Current Limitations

 1. ASR transcription performance may be affected by video background noise.
 For videos with loud background music, please enable Voice Separation Enhancement.